 Vetted financials are required in many cases, and there will be marketing costs to promote your offering to investors.
 These costs could range from as low as $10k to the $60k range.
 The marketing cost will vary greatly depending on who is doing the marketing and how well it is executed.
 It costs money to get the attention of investors.
 Marketing agencies cannot charge a percentage fee on capital raised.
 They have to charge for their services in cash.
 But the good news is that the cost of reaching main street investors is far lower than the cost of drawing in Accredited investors if your company appeals to consumers, which is critically important here.

-The initial slate of Title III Funding Portals are SI Portal (Seedinvest), IndieCrowdFunder, StartEngine, NextSeed, WeFunder, JumpStart Micro and CrowdBoarders.
-Many more funding platforms will likely soon be approved by FINRA, and this should is becoming a crowded field with many good entrants.
+The initial slate of Title III Funding Portals includes SI Portal (Seedinvest), IndieCrowdFunder, StartEngine, NextSeed, WeFunder, JumpStart Micro and CrowdBoarders.
+Many more funding platforms will likely soon be approved by FINRA, and this is becoming a crowded field with many good entrants.
 The most attractive Title III platforms will be those that have large scale and use their scale efficiently for Title III startups.
 IndieGogo/Microventures and Wefunder are the leaders at this point.
 See the list of Reg CF platforms below:

 - Indiegogo / MicroVentures